The March-April Newsletter is out

 How to Use this Site

 For research, we have made our Gleanings indexes availble to the general public.
 Search them for surname and other information, noting the Gleanings Issue.
-Then Join or Log in, as members are given access online to all Gleanings issues.
+If you get a hit, you can visit the library or join for at home access.

 Many FREE resources are available to all.
-They include: Ancestral chart, family record, street name fun, popular links, our cemetery guide publication with directions and descriptions of McLean County cemeteries !
+They include: street name fun, popular links, our cemetery guide publication with directions and descriptions of McLean County cemeteries; lots of free books not found elsewhere, historical newspapers, training videos.
+Check out every tab in the Everyone Free tab.

 The McLean County Museum of History offers many attractions and events – some via ZOOM.
 Click here or on the photo https://mchistory.org for more information.